 Like Lulu’s almond milk, Yedao’s canned coconut milk quickly appeared in Chinese restaurants as the drink for drivers and other people who were unable to drink alcohol, but wanted something with a more stimulating taste than water or chemical laden soft drinks.

+China is the world’s largest walnut producer, with an annual output around 4.5 mln mt.
 Walnut milk is made from walnuts and water.
 Walnuts are ascribed a number of medicinal properties, which are prominent in the marketing stories of the various manufacturers.
 Unlike the protein drinks introduced above, there is not ‘leading player’ in this market yet.
 Still, a National Quality Standard (GB/T 31325-2014) has been promulgated for walnut milk in on Dec.
 5, 2014.

 An interesting development is that one Chinese coffee maker (Hogood) has launched a new type of coffee creamer made from walnut milk, marketed as Walnut 007.